Venture to Vietnam 2023

 Psychology in Peru 2023

-Join us for the 5th annual Psychology in Peru program.
-The program is open to all majors., You will tour colonial Lima, the Peruvian Amazonia rain forest, Cusco, the heart of the Incan empire, the Sacred Valley of the Inca’s, and the lost city of Machu Picchu, a Wonder of the World.
-Along the way you will participate in two community service projects and earn six credit hours in 4000 level psychology course work.
+Join us for the 6th annual Psychology in Peru program, open to all majors.
+We will tour colonial Lima, Cusco, the center of the Incan Empire, Rainbow Mountains, the Sacred Valley of the Inca’s, and the lost city of Machu Picchu, a Wonder of the World.
 Courses offered; PSYC 4490 Leadership: Cross-cultural Perspectives in Peru and PSYC 4490: Cross-Cultural Educational Psychology.

-The program is an 18 day, once-in-a-lifetime educational, service-learning and cross-cultural experience.
-You visit the colonial Spanish capitol city of Lima for ten days, Amazonia for three days and explore the Andes for five days as we travel in the footsteps of the Incas along the Inca Trail through the Sacred Valley.
-Our exploration of Incan culture begins Lima at the Pacific Ocean, exploring an ancient pyramid structure pre-dating the Inca civilization.
-We then head to Amazonia and the Peruvian rainforest where we will travel two-hours by boat to our remote riverside lodge to observe native wildlife and view incredible plants and flora for three days.
-You will hike rainforest trails, paddle river inlets, and visit Monkey Island to interact and feed a variety of monkeys that will snitch bananas right out your hands.
-The Incan capitol of Cusco is your next stepping off point as you traverse the Sacred Valley and end at the mountain top holy city of Machu Picchu.
+The program is an 15 day, once-in-a-lifetime educational, service-learning and cross-cultural experience.
+We visit the colonial Spanish capitol city of Lima for six days and explore the Andes for six days as we travel in the footsteps of the Incas along the Inca Trail through the Sacred Valley.
+Our exploration of Incan culture begins Lima at the South Pacific Ocean, exploring an ancient pyramid structure pre dating the Inca civilization.
+The Incan capitol of Cusco is our next stepping off point as we traverse the Sacred Valley, shop in city markets where indigenous people sell handmade goods, and end at the mountain top holy city of Machu Picchu.
+A side trip takes to the majestic, beautiful Rainbow Mountains, that radiate multiple colors.
+All majors are welcome.
+Only PSYC 1101, General Psychology is required as a prerequisite.

 An important element in your Peruvian culture engagement is the participation in two community service projects related to behavioral health; a children’s center created for women empowerment, and a community supported gerontology center.
 View the video our KSU student travelers put together for the summer PiP 2019.